Louis Smith (gymnast): Controversy

-In 2016, Smith issued an apology and visited Fazl Mosque, London, after a video leaked of him mocking the salah.
+In 2016, Smith issued an apology and visited Fazl Mosque in London, after a video leaked of him mocking the salah.

 Personal life

-In November 2017, Louis began dating Charlie Bruce, a British jazz dancer from Leicestershire.
+In November 2017, Smith began dating Charlie Bruce, a British jazz dancer from Leicestershire.
 In September 2020, the couple announced that they were expecting their first child together, with the due date being announced as late February 2021.

 Smith was appointed Member of the Order of the British Empire (MBE) in the 2013 New Year Honours for services to gymnastics.